concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5486" href="#5486">:link:</a></sup></sub> feature

-* We added a new flag to let you configure the garden network pool.
+* We added a new flag (`CONCOURSE_CONTAINER_NETWORK_POOL`) to let you configure the network range used for allocating IPs for the containers created by Concourse.
+This is primarily intended to support the experimental [containerd](https://containerd.io) worker backend.
+Despite the introduction of this new flag, `CONCOURSE_GARDEN_NETWORK_POOL` is still functional for the (stable and default) Garden worker backend. #5486

 #### <sub><sup><a name="5465" href="#5465">:link:</a></sup></sub> feature